glennlea1525/Latex-for-Docs/set-sectioning-styles-and-packages.md

----
-title: Setting Sectioning Styles and Packages
+# Setting Sectioning Styles and Packages
-description: Orange juice is juice from oranges.
-It's made by squeezing oranges.
-layout: single
-categories: latex
----

 Two packages are used: titlesec and sectsty.

 titlesec pro­vid­es an in­ter­face to se­lec­t from var­i­ous ti­tle styles.
 E.g., marginal ti­tles and to change the font of all head­ings with a sin­gle com­mand, also pro­vid­ing sim­ple one-step page styles.
 Also in­cludes a pack­age to change the page styles when there are floats in a page.
 You may as­sign head­ers/foot­ers to in­di­vid­ual floats, too.